ElMassimo/js_from_routes/README.md

 ##### [`file_suffix`](https://github.com/ElMassimo/js_from_routes/blob/master/lib/js_from_routes/generator.rb#L77), default: `Requests.js`

 This suffix is added by default to all generated files.
-You can modify it to if you prefer a different convention.
+You can modify it to if you prefer a different convention, or if you use it to generate TypeScript.

 ##### [`helper_mappings`](https://github.com/ElMassimo/js_from_routes/blob/master/lib/js_from_routes/generator.rb#L80)